Add a "Notify these users:" option when creating and updating isses.

 @Thomas Löber/Maxim Krušina: I agree.
 Trac's implementation of this feature left something to be desired.
 Simply having a CC: textfield isn't great usability.
 But being able to simply pick from a list of registered users would be great.

-#12 Updated by Leszek Ciesielski over 9 years ago
+#12 Updated by Leszek Ciesielski almost 10 years ago

 +1 to Thomas Löber's idea for the UI.
 Trac, Mantis, Bugzilla, Jira - all have this feature, and frankly, I was a bit surprised not to find it in Redmine.
 It's not a stopper, but it is very useful.
 And for projects with public-accessible Redmine it has the benefit of showing the 'hot' items (the ones that community needs most) simply by counting the number of watchers, without the need to spam the comments list (e.g. Jira allows sorting issues by number of watchers).